-The 15th Annual Medical Student Research Forum takes place noon-5 p.m., Monday, November 21, 2016, at the Health Sciences Learning Center (HSLC).
-The Shapiro guest lecture, presented by Rebecca Sippel, MD, Associate Professor of Surgery, is titled “The Impact of Medical Student Research in Shaping Clinical Care”.
-More than 100 medical students will present their research through podium and poster presentations.
+The 15th Annual Medical Student Research Forum was held Monday, November 21, 2016, at the Health Sciences Learning Center (HSLC).
+The Shapiro guest lecture, presented by Rebecca Sippel, MD, associate professor of surgery, was titled “The Impact of Medical Student Research in Shaping Clinical Care.”
+More than 100 medical students presented their research through podium and poster presentations.

 Medical students in the MD curriculum who continue to conduct research throughout medical school and meet high academic standards may participate in the Research Honors program.
 The Program grants a graduation with honors distinction to students who:

 - Conduct a minimum of 16 weeks of mentored research during medical school

 - Submit an approved first-author manuscript or thesis based on original research

 - Complete a research skills competency training curriculum